 Rape Aggression Defense (RAD) System is a program of realistic, self-defense tactics and techniques.
 It is a comprehensive course that begins with awareness, prevention, risk reduction and avoidance, while progressing to the basics of hands-on defense training.

 RAD is not a martial arts program.
 Our courses are taught by certified RAD instructors and provide students with a workbook/reference manual.
 This manual outlines the entire physical defense program for reference and continuous personal growth.
 The RAD System of physical defense is taught at many colleges and universities.
 The growing, widespread acceptance of this system is primarily due to the ease, simplicity and effectiveness of the tactics, solid research and unique teaching methodology.

-The RAD Systems is dedicated to teaching women defensive concepts and techniques against various types of assault by using easy, effective and proven self-defense tactics.
+The RAD Systems is dedicated to teaching defensive concepts and techniques against various types of assault by using easy, effective and proven self-defense tactics.
 The system of realistic defense will provide the knowledge to make an educated decision about resistance.

-- RAD classes are offered at no charge to university students, faculty members and staffers.
+RAD classes are offered at no charge to university students, faculty members and staffers

 Twelve-hour basic physical defense class.
 Please wear loose, comfortable clothing and bring water and snacks.

-Participating students will begin the process of hands-on training.
+Participants will begin the process of hands-on training.
 We also discuss the pros and cons of defensive weaponry, how to develop a defensive mindset, understanding offensive and defensive postures, recognizing vulnerable locations and using personal weapons.

-Participating students will continue the process of hands-on training.
+Participants will continue the process of hands-on training.
 The techniques used by RAD Systems are based on simple gross motor skills and are developed to the point that they become instinctual through repetition.

-Students will have the opportunity to use these techniques in dynamic impact training by striking padded equipment held by the instructors.
+Participants will have the opportunity to use these techniques in dynamic impact training by striking padded equipment held by the instructors.
 All techniques target a single attacker.

 Approximately 85% of rape victims knew their assailant.